 3. Extra things you need to know.
 This is practical things that can help your birth go smoother.
 Things like positions that help labour go quicker, eating and drinking because your uterus is in fact a muscle that won’t work as effectively if it’s not being watered and sugared- think lucozade, jelly babies, water etc.

 I think the main thing that can be learnt from Hypnobirthing is that the more you know, the more things you can do to increase that oxytocin.
 Oxytocin isn’t just important to help your birth go smoothly.
 But it’s the hormone that will encourage bonding between you and baby, it will encourage your breast milk production, but most of all it will mean that in years to come it will be a time that you look back on with fondness, love and happiness, rather than experience tainted with fear.

 So what do you think?
 Not as whacky as you once thought!

-For everything you need to do Hypnobirthing then you can enroll in The Bump to Baby Chapter’s Antenatal and Hypnobirthing online course, for the duration of the lockdown it is only £27 to give everyone the opportunity to have a great birth.
-This course is led by a midwife, includes antenatal education birth prep, Hypnobirthing and access to post natal sessions later down the line for baby sleep help, colic and reflux and weaning.
+If you want to learn ways to have a positive birth, know how to stack the odds in your favour to get the birth you want & feel more prepared and confident in your pregnancy, then come and enrol in The Bump to Baby Chapter’s Antenatal and Hypnobirthing online course, it is only £34 to give everyone the opportunity to have a great birth.
+This course is led by a midwife, includes antenatal education birth prep and Hypnobirthing.